parappayo/book-notes/teamwork/psych-of-prog.md

 * good people can write bad systems
 * the more that programmers run into constraints, the more they start to anticipate constraints that aren't actually there
 * every programmer is a meta-language expert
+* "more than twenty-five years ago I conducted a survey of the women programmers in my advanced software development class.
+When I asked these students about their experiences working on teams with other women, none of them could answer—because none had ever worked on a team with another woman programmer.
+Forty years ago, our typical PSL class might have as many as four women out of twenty-four participants; more likely to be eight-to-twelve out of twenty-four."
+* "the professional is very tired and a bit irritated by the unending stream of amateurs waving their printouts in her face and condemning the machine, the operator, the system, the keypuncher, the language, or the government.
+The amateur, on the other hand, can see that the professional does not even care that his means and standard deviations are not going to be ready in time for inclusion in the proceedings of the conference"
+* an expert avoids the small errors while sweeping toward the grand fallacy

 ## On Managers